University of Professional Studies

-It introduced the dual qualification scheme for its students ahead of the 2019/20 academic year.
-With this new system, the students will be required to complete a chartered program such as the ACCA, ICAG, CIM, CIMA, ICSA and others, by the end of their degree study to better enhance their chances of employment in the job market.
+It introduced the dual qualification scheme for its students ahead of the 2019/2020 academic year.
+With this new system, the students will be required to complete a chartered program such as the ACCA, ICAG, CIM, CIMA, ICSA and others, by the end of their degree to improve their chances of employment.

 History

 The university was founded in 1965 as a private professional business education tuition provider and was taken over by government in 1978 by the Institute of Professional Studies Decree, 1978 (SMCD 200).
-It was subsequently established as a tertiary institution with a mandate to provide tertiary and professional education in Accountancy, Management and other related areas of study by the Institute of Professional Studies Act, (Act 566), 1999.
+It was subsequently established as a tertiary institution with a mandate to provide tertiary and professional education in accounting, management and other related areas of study by the Institute of Professional Studies Act, (Act 566), 1999.

 The then IPS had been offering tuition for business professional programmes.
 In September 2005, the then institute introduced Bachelor’s degree programmes to give meaning to the IPS Act 566.
-It received a Presidential Charter in September 2008, conferring on it the status of a fully-fledged public university.
+It received a Presidential Charter in September 2008, conferring on it the status of a public university.
 The University offers undergraduate and post-graduate degrees in several programmes.

 The development of the programmes coupled with trends in tertiary education at both local and international levels called for an amendment of the existing Act 566 of 1999.
 Subsequently, the University of Professional Studies Act, 2012 (ACT 850) was enacted to rename the institute as University of Professional Studies, Accra (UPSA).